A quick easy and frugal DIY – How to Make Wool Mittens from Upcycled Sweaters. This quick project is fun to do with kids and give away!

 Aren’t these wool mittens super cute?!
 They are also very easy!
 If you’re an expert sewer, you can probably look at the picture below and just make them.
 I’m not an expert sewer, unfortunately, and this simple project actually took me a little bit of practice and thought (not too much, though).
 I got the original idea here, from Martha Stewart. 🙂

-If you’re not sure how to felt wool, check out this post on how to wool felt out of sweaters.
+If you’re not sure how to felt wool, check out this video on how to felt sweaters.
 You’ll need this skill to make these cute mittens.

 How to Make Wool Mittens from Upcycled Sweaters